What’s the cost of a digital marketing agency?

 Sooooooo, you’ve stumbled across this article by searching the question “What’s the cost of a digital marketing agency?”

-You’re looking for a dollar figure, right?
-Something to write into the next budget or a quick understanding of whether your business can afford us or not.
+You’re looking for a dollar figure for marketing agency pricing, right?
+You need to know what agencies charge to write into the next budget or a quick understanding of whether your business can afford us or not.
 Let’s not beat around the bush.
 In 2023/2024, you need a budget of approximately $2,500-3000 AUD per month as a minimum if you’re serious about getting results from a digital agency.
-And let’s just note that almost almost half of that digital marketing cost goes to Google or Meta.
+And let’s just note that almost half of that digital marketing cost goes to Google or Meta.

 Yet let’s not assume that all businesses are the same.
 This estimate is for the most basic of businesses and a simple stepping-stone into lead generation.
 For an eCommerce business, or if you’re wanting to tackle organic reach, it’s a completely different animal.